Sample-Efficient Safety Assurances using Conformal Prediction: Conformal Prediction Framework for Robotics Applications

 \subsubsection{Algorithm Design Choices}

-Note that there are two major components of our algorithm that can be tuned to achieve a tighter FPR: the surrogate safety score, and the trained simulator or prediction model.
+There are two major components of our algorithm that can be tuned to achieve a tighter FPR: the surrogate safety score, and the trained simulator or prediction model.
 A surrogate safety score that is better correlated with the true safety score will lead to a better FPR, as will a more accurate simulator model.
+Note that patterns of inaccuracies in the simulator model will also lead to patterns of errors in the false alarms.
+For example, an autonomous driving simulator that is particularly inaccurate around yield signs will lead to surrogate safety scores that are not well correlated with the true safety score around yield signs; more alarms will be issued in order to maintain the specified FNR and thus the FPR will be higher.

 The guarantees and analysis of Algorithm~\ref{alg:general2} will hold regardless of the surrogate safety score and simulator model used.
 However, if these components are chosen poorly, not enough data is available, or the required $\epsilon^*$ is too stringent, then this procedure could become trivial (e.g. always issuing a warning).
 In practice however, we find that we are able to obtain good results for an autonomous driving application with an off-the-shelf prediction model for reasonably low $\epsilon^*$-values with not too much data (see Section~\ref{sec:experiments-driving}).